2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): French Wars

 After routine service in mainland Britain during the Napoleonic Wars – it was successively stationed at Chelmsford, Sunderland, Liverpool, Hull and Tiverton, Devon – the 2nd RLM volunteered for service in Ireland in 1814.
 Although most of the militia was disembodied after the Treaty of Fontainebleau in April 1814, the 2nd RLM was still in Ireland when Napoleon escaped from Elba and returned to power in France in 1815.
 The three regiments of Lancashire Militia, which happened to be stationed together at Dublin, were allowed to recruit back to full strength by ballot and 'by beat of drum'.
 They also provided drafts of around 1000 volunteers to the regular regiments being sent to Belgium.
 There is a story that many of the Guardsmen at the Battle of Waterloo were still wearing their Militia uniforms.
 The militia continued to do duty after the Battle of Waterloo while much of the Regular Army was with the Army of Occupation, and the 2nd RLM did not return from Ireland to be disembodied until 3 March 1816.

+Long Peace

-In 1817 an Act was passed that allowed the annual training of the Militia to be dispensed with.
-So although officers continued to be commissioned into the regiment (the Colonel's son, the Hon E.G.S.
-Stanley (later 14th Earl of Derby) was commissioned as major on 1 October 1820) and the ballot was regularly held, the selected men were rarely mustered for drill.
-In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own.
+After Waterloo there was a long period of peace.
+The Mutiny Act 1817 allowed the annual training of the militia to be dispensed with.
+So although officers continued to be commissioned into the regiment (the Colonel's grandson, the Hon Edward Geoffrey Stanley (later 14th Earl of Derby) was commissioned as major on 1 October 1820; he resigned in 1827.) and the ballot was regularly held, the selected men were rarely mustered for drill.
+The ballot was suspended by the Militia Act 1829, and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

+In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title of The Duke of Lancaster's Own.
 (Note: The monarch (of either sex) also being Duke of Lancaster.)

+The 13th Earl of Derby was appointed colonel of the regiment after he succeeded his father in the earldom in 1834.
+In 1846–47 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
+The Earl of Derby resigned the command of the 2nd RLM and his younger son the Hon Henry Thomas Stanley was appointed on 8 May 1847, but he also resigned the following year and his youngest brother the Hon Charles James Fox Stanley was appointed on 25 February 1848.